-Whether you're traveling for a week or a month, the last thing you want to think about is taking care of medical mishaps.
-In the event that you do, you might as well try to save a few bucks if you can.
+We're not trying to be downers.
+But, whether you're traveling for a week or a month, the last thing you want to think about is taking care of medical mishaps.
+In the event that you do, you might as well try to save on taxes, right?

 So rest assured, you can use your HSA when traveling abroad.
-However, there are limitations as to what you can spend your money on without taxes.
+However, there are limitations as to what you can spend your money on tax-free.
 And keep in mind you may also need to pay extra fees, depending on your HSA provider.

 What counts as a qualified medical expense overseas?